StIvesTabletop/stivestabletop.github.io/_posts/2021-11-03-eighteenth-session.md

 ![Res Arcana](/images/posts/2021_11_03/ResArcana02.jpg "Res Arcana"){:class="img_post"}

 After Irish Gauge, the table then tried 5-player [Res Arcana][RA] back from the previous week ([session 17][17]).
-This session a blue, black and gold generation strategy just pipped some strong contenders with a black spawning engine, a red and gold scheme, or an all essence game plan.
+This session a blue, black, and gold generation strategy just pipped some strong contenders with a black spawning engine, a red and gold scheme, or an all essence game plan.

 This was a fun session with 3 tables active through the night.
 [Do let us know][Contact] if you have some suggestions of games to play next session on the 17th November.